Intro to Documentary Certificate

 This documentary filmmaking course provides you with all the information you need to get your first documentary made.
-It focuses on the difficulties that first-time documentary filmmakers are up against and provides strategies that enable you to get to the finish line.
+It focuses on the challenges that first-time documentary filmmakers are up against and provides practical strategies that enable you to get to the finish line.
 Furthermore, the course takes into consideration the challenging limitations that COVID-19 presents to filmmakers as well as highlights new online initiatives and collaborative tools designed to support and promote documentary filmmaking through these challenging times.

 You can apply for the course with a project already in development, but this is not a prerequisite.
 The week is used for project consultations as well as group work that will help you to move your project forward.
-You cover documentary development, pitching, paperwork, budgets, production, directing and post-production.
+The course includes documentary development, pitching, paperwork, budgets, production, directing and post-production.
 Case studies are used to explain different production strategies and the course culminates in pitching techniques for project presentations.

-In addition to your project work, we offer practical advice on thinking through a documentary film career, with an emphasis on a multi-disciplinary approach and new strategies for making, presenting and distributing in a wide variety of formats in order to ensure your success.
+In addition to your project work, we offer practical advice on thinking through a documentary film career, with an emphasis on a multi-disciplinary approach and strategies for making, presenting and distributing in a wide variety of formats in order to ensure your success.

 - Development discussions involve: researching “the story”, producing and conceptualising, scriptwriting, defining your audience and finding your key team

 - You are given example documents, including treatments, release forms, schedules and permissions

 - We help you think through the budget – crew size, camera format, sound set-up, length of shoot and postproduction – and how to balance practical and artistic considerations

 - Look at how to film an interview discreetly, ethically and safely

 - Consider the post-production needs of your documentary, from viewing and logging footage to producing a finished film ready for distribution

 - Exhibition, distribution and broadcast strategies are discussed with a range of case studies from traditional TV documentaries to new media platforms.